bijanebrahimi/blog/content/linux/raspbian-on-1g-sd-card.md

 ```

 From the `fdisk` output, it's clear that I need to copy the sectors from `0` to
-`8191`, just efore the start of the first partition.
+`8191`, just before the start of the first partition.

 ```sh
 sudo dd if=/dev/loop1 of=/dev/loop2 bs=512 count=8192